Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Dig This

-Dig This is a unique amusement park where you can operate bulldozers and excavators by yourself in the desert.
-They even have excavators that are kid-sized so everyone in the family can join in on the fun.
+Dig This is a unique amusement park where you can crush cars, operate bulldozers, and drive around excavators in the desert.
+It even has excavators that are kid-sized so everyone in the family can join in on the fun.

-There are different experiences you can enjoy from operating a bulldozer to crushing cars by yourself or in a group session.
-The different experiences range in pricing, with the cheapest one being driving a skid steer track loader, priced at $175.
+The different experiences range in pricing.
+Priced at $195, the cheapest one involves driving a skid steer track loader.
 Most experiences last anywhere from an hour to an hour and a half, so you can make the most of your purchase.

 Wreck Room

-The Wreck Room Las Vegas is the perfect place to let off some steam.
-This unique place gives you a variety of items in a large room and tools to break, smash, or wreck absolutely everything.
+Wreck Room is the perfect place to let off some steam.
+This unique place gives you a variety of items and tools to break, smash, or wreck absolutely everything.

-They also clean up after you, so there’s no stress in making a giant mess.
-You are also guaranteed a private room with whoever you bring to wreck with you, so no strangers to judge if things get pretty wild.
+It cleans up after you, so there’s no stress in making a giant mess.
+You are also guaranteed a private room when you book with Wreck Room, so there are no strangers to judge if things get pretty wild!

 Topgolf

 Topgolf is a fun experience for everyone, even if you have never played golf before.
-This Topgolf location is just off the Las Vegas Strip, allowing you to see the bright neon lights and casinos while enjoying a game of golf.
+This location is just off the Las Vegas Strip, allowing you to see the bright neon lights and casinos while enjoying a game.

 Axehole Las Vegas